pingcap/docs/dev/reference/alert-rules.md

 * Solution:

-    1. Watch the Raft Propose monitor, and see whether the alerted TiKV node has a much higher raft propose than other TiKV nodes.
+    1. Watch the Raft Propose monitor, and see whether the alerted TiKV node has a much higher Raft propose than other TiKV nodes.
 If so, it means that there are one or more hot spots on this TiKV.
 You need to check whether the hot spot scheduling can work properly.
     2. Watch the Raft I/O monitor, and see whether the latency increases.
 If the latency is high, it means a bottleneck might exist in the disk.
 One feasible but unsafe solution is setting `sync-log` to `false`.
     3. Watch the Raft Process monitor, and see whether the tick duration is high.
 If so, you need to add `raft-base-tick-interval = "2s"` under the `[raftstore]` configuration.